 What is my portion of the strata levies?

 Every strata property comprises of many different lots.
 In order to determine each owner’s undivided share in the common property, voting rights, along with their share of outgoings, a unit entitlement is assigned to each unit.
 A unit entitlement represents each unit’s value as a percentage of the value of the whole development and your individual unit entitlement will govern how much you contribute financially to the running costs of your strata complex.
+For example, if your apartment is 50m2, your unit entitlement will be lower than a neighbor’s whose apartment is 95m2.

 You can find your lot unit entitlement in your Strata Plan.